CIML-VARIAMOLS/GRAWL/README.md

 In order to use them:

 1. setup a conda environment.
-There are two scripts (install_cpu.sh and install_gpu.sh) that set up a conda environment depending on the device used
+There are two scripts (install_cpu.sh and install_gpu.sh) that set up a conda environment depending on the device used.

 	**Usage**: running *./install_cpu.sh* will create GRAWL, a cpu-based environment, while running *./install_gpu.sh* will create the GRAWL_gpu environment, with exactly the same packages.
 GRAWL_gpu is created (and tested) with compatibility with cuda 10.0, but the version of cuda can be easily modified inside the script.